More Blog Posts

 TABLE OF CONTENTS

-I could go on and on about why texting is the best way to talk to your customers, but there are three major benefits of sending your order and delivery updates through SMS.
+I could go on and on about why texting is the best way to talk to your customers, but these are the major benefits of sending your order and delivery updates through SMS.

-2. It’s visible.
+3. It’s visible.
 Adding to the fast response times, texts come with a 98% open rate, and they don’t get lost in spam or junk inboxes like emails can.
 Think about how quickly you look at the notifications on your phone.
 Your customers will do the same, so SMS helps you cut through the noise to get important details to your contacts.
+That includes order updates and food delivery notifications.

 The simplest way to set up an SMS ordering system is to ask customers to text in a keyword to receive an automated message with a link to order online (a keyword is a word, phrase, or other combination of numbers and letters that allows people to receive an SMS from you).